dsmith42/zmk-config-old/README.md

 # zmk-config
-Here is the config file for my CRKBD layout.
+Here is ZMK config file for my CRKBD layout.
+You can find out more about ZMK firmware [here](https://zmkfirmware.dev/)

 It uses layers to shrink they keyboard so that finger travel is a maximum of 1 unit from the home row.